-The first stage of our cooperation, which is crucial for creating a continuous translation process, entails recording and analysing your current internal processes.
+To shape a holistic translation process, one first has to record and analyse the existing internal processes of the customer.
 All those involved in the internal processes should participate in this analysis, which determines the standard procedure for the creation of translations.
 The workflow and specific process specifications should be documented.

 The objective is to improve processes whilst taking the existing organisational structures into consideration, and thus to make the creation of consistent foreign-language documentation for the introduction of new products more reliable.
-In this respect, questions concerning the delivery of texts and the use of specific translators and editors are not the only issues that need to be discussed.
-Key factors to be considered are rather the way in which data is transferred between translation, editing, product information, media, content management and document management systems as well as questions related to the creation of consistent source texts and a uniform layout that takes into account the different text lengths in the target languages.
-The content of terminology lists and translations should be coordinated with your internal employees and foreign partners to guarantee the seamless adoption of these specifications into the integrated terminology and translation memory databases.
+Key factors to be considered here are the way in which data is transferred between translation, editing, product information, media, content management and document management systems as well as questions related to the creation of consistent source texts and a uniform layout that takes into account the different text lengths in the target languages.
+The content of terminology lists and translations should be coordinated with the employees and foreign partners to guarantee the seamless adoption of these specifications into the integrated terminology and translation memory databases.

 We can assist you if original texts and translations have to be created in parallel because the original cannot be completed in advance due to its size.
 A standardised translation process also allows us to plan updates to existing instruction manuals and other technical documents and to implement them without delays caused by missing interfaces or media disruptions.